fogus/spiel/pyramidenspiel/martian-whist/README.markdown

-*Egyptian Whist* is a pyramidal drafting and point-trick-taking game of perfect information for 2 players.
+*Martian Whist* is a pyramidal drafting and point-trick-taking game of perfect information for 2 players.

 Preparation
 ===========